-Travel + Leisure (NYSE:TNL - Get Free Report) last released its quarterly earnings data on Wednesday, July 23rd.
-The company reported $1.65 earnings per share (EPS) for the quarter, missing analysts' consensus estimates of $1.66 by ($0.01).
-Travel + Leisure had a net margin of 10.14% and a negative return on equity of 47.47%.
-The business had revenue of $1.02 billion during the quarter, compared to analyst estimates of $1.01 billion.
-During the same period in the previous year, the business earned $1.52 earnings per share.
-The business's quarterly revenue was up 3.4% on a year-over-year basis.
-Research analysts anticipate that Travel + Leisure Co. will post 6.46 EPS for the current year.
+Travel + Leisure (NYSE:TNL - Get Free Report) last announced its earnings results on Wednesday, July 23rd.
+The company reported $1.65 earnings per share for the quarter, missing the consensus estimate of $1.66 by ($0.01).
+The business had revenue of $1.02 billion for the quarter, compared to analyst estimates of $1.01 billion.
+Travel + Leisure had a negative return on equity of 47.47% and a net margin of 10.14%.
+The company's quarterly revenue was up 3.4% compared to the same quarter last year.
+During the same period in the previous year, the company earned $1.52 earnings per share.
+On average, equities analysts forecast that Travel + Leisure Co. will post 6.46 earnings per share for the current fiscal year.

-The firm also recently disclosed a quarterly dividend, which was paid on Monday, June 30th.
-Stockholders of record on Friday, June 13th were given a $0.56 dividend.
-This represents a $2.24 dividend on an annualized basis and a dividend yield of 3.8%.
+The company also recently disclosed a quarterly dividend, which was paid on Monday, June 30th.
+Investors of record on Friday, June 13th were paid a $0.56 dividend.
+This represents a $2.24 annualized dividend and a yield of 3.8%.
 The ex-dividend date of this dividend was Friday, June 13th.
-Travel + Leisure's dividend payout ratio (DPR) is presently 38.62%.
+Travel + Leisure's dividend payout ratio is currently 38.62%.

 (